RedPitaya/Documentation/appsFeatures/examples/streaming/dac_streaming_cli_example.rst

 4. Configuring the DAC streaming parameters
 5. Starting the DAC streaming

-The example uses the **one-pack mode** for maximum performance, where the entire waveform fits in the DMM memory.
+The example uses **one-pack mode** for maximum performance, where the entire waveform fits in DDR memory, allowing full 125 MS/s output rate.
+For network streaming limitations, see :ref:`Streaming Performance Limits <streaming_limits>`.

 |